 All these effects are available when working with high dynamic range (HDR) images.

-And, from then on, always abbreviate the expression "high dynamic range" (because the authors assume people read the previous sentence, and still remember the meaning of that acronym):
+And, from then on, always abbreviate the expression "high dynamic range" (because the authors assume people read the previous sentence, and still remember the meaning of that abbreviation):

-To avoid clipping the highlights, make sure you are in HDR mode.
+To avoid clipping the highlights, make sure HDR mode is enabled.

 Abraham Lempel is a computer scientist and Jacob Ziv is an electrical engineer.
 Together, in 1977 they published an algorithm, called LZ77, based on some of the principles described above.
 A slightly different version was published in 1978, under the name LZ78.
 And perhaps its most famous variant was published in 1984 by Terry Welch, under the name LZW.